-If you're backpacking, you have several additional considerations.
-You will want to take items which are light, take up little volume, can be made over a fire or campstove, and are packed so as not to spill in the pack (especially important for jams and honey).
+If you're backpacking, you have several additional considerations. will want to take items which are light, take up little volume, can be made over a fire or campstove, and are packed so as not to spill in the pack (especially important for jams honey).
 There are some recipes in this newsletter which fit this description.
 "Simple Foods for the Pack", a Sierra Club publication by Vikki Kinmount and Claudia Axcell is a good source of ideas as well.
 For those who prefer to simplify the task, there have been major improvements in packaged freezedried meals.
 Pioneer and Hardee are brands available now.
 All you do with these is put them in a pot, add water and heat.
 You can't go too far wrong with a noodle-spice mix, but beware that the volume of food produced by these packaged meals is sometimes less than desired.
 Packaged soups will help take the meal further.
 Dry foods that require the addition of water make good staple ingredients.
-Rice, lentils, bulgar, and oatmeal are all staples.
+Rice, lentils, bulgar, and oatmeal are all good staples.
 A variety of spices and dried foods can be added to make a dinner.
 Gorp, dried friut, chocolate, and fruit rollups make good snacking material.
-Several people have expressed a preference for fruit rollups over fruit bars on VTA dried fruit taste tests on various excursions.
-Raisins and dried apricots are quite satisfying snacks.
+Several people have expressed a preference for fruit rollups over fruit bars on VTA dried fruit taste tests on vari-Raisins and dried ous excursions. apricots are quite satisfying snacks.
 Dried bananas have caused some disappointment.
 Powdered fruit drinks are a good source of sugar, and they hide the taste of boiled water.

 Now that you have chosen some food, it's time for selecting accessories.
-A small portable stove which burns whice fool is a good investment.
+A small portable stove which burns white fuel is a good investment.
 Become familiar with its operation under a variety of conditions before taking it with you.
 If you can't get fuel to the burner on your stove, it may be because the cork or rubber gasket on the primer is dry, or not air tight.
-Marga ine or will is often a good quick sealant if this campers like to take a candle.
+Marga ine or oil is often a good quick sealant if this occurs.
+Don't forget the matches.
+Some campers like to take a candle.
 It can facilitate ignition of a stove, or be used to start a fire under damp conditions, as well as providing a little night light.

 Most campers prefer to take a medium sized pot with them.
 This takes up room in the pack, but you can pack stuff inside a pot.
-An old glove is good for grabbing the pot when it wo Remember to take a rope to mang food at least 3 m up in a tree and away from the trunk, or out a cliff.
-MUST hang your food at might when camping in Catario.
-If you keep it in your tent, you are petiting rourself in a life-threatening situation if wears - Carli mumpode such as are around. skunks and Taccocca can also cause problems with uncettended food.
-It is not a good iden to est in your test either, as the small will remain to attract animals.
+An old glove is good for grabbing the pot when it is Remember to take a rope to hang food at least 3 m up in a tree and away from the trunk, or off a cliff.
+You MUST hang your food at night when camping in Ontario.
+If you keep it in your tent, you are putting yourself in a life-threatening situation if bears are around.
+Small mammals such as skunks and raccoons can also cause problems with unattended food. not a good idea to eat in your tent either, as the smell will remain to attract animals.